Tom Hanks, Rita Wilson test positive for coronavirus

 Australia has had 112 confirmed cases of COVID-19, including three deaths, as of Wednesday morning, according to the country's government.

-Twenty-seven of those cases have no known travel history.
-Of the three people who died, one was associated with the Diamond Princess cruise ship that had been quarantined in Japan, and the other two were residents of an senior care facility.
+Twenty-seven of those patients have no known overseas travel history.
+Of the three people who died, one was associated with the Diamond Princess cruise ship that had been quarantined in Japan, and the two others were residents of a senior care facility.

-Australia has imposed restrictions on travelers from mainland China, which is where the coronavirus outbreak began, as well as South Korea, Iran and Italy in order to prevent the spread of coronavirus in the country.
+Australia has imposed restrictions on travelers from mainland China, which is where the coronavirus outbreak began, as well as South Korea, Iran and Italy to prevent the spread of coronavirus.